jenkinsci/fortify360-plugin/fortifyclient/README.txt

 It is basically a wrapper around wsclient.jar and wsobjects.jar.

-When Fortify360 plugin runs, it will dynamically loads this jar and the related wsclient.jar and wsobjects.jar.
-Since this jar is F360 version dependent, you will need to compile it against different versions of wsclient.jar and wsobjects.jar  Define the fortify.version in order to build the "fortifyclient-x.y.jar"
+When Fortify360 plugin runs, it will dynamically load this jar and the related wsclient.jar and wsobjects.jar.
+Since this jar is F360 version dependent, you will need to compile it against different versions of wsclient.jar and wsobjects.jar
+Define the fortify.version in order to build the "fortifyclient-x.y.jar"

 e.g.
 mvn package -Dfortify.version=2.1